sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 This is more commonly used in shell scripts than in single line terminal commands

 **;**
-The semicolon can be used to run commands one after the other e.g.
+The semicolon can be used to run commands one after the other on the same line e.g.
 `$ cd ~/Desktop/Documents; cat myTextFile.txt`

 **&**
-The ampersand is used to execute commands as background tasks.
+The ampersand is used at the end of a line to execute commands as background tasks.
-This is useful in circumstances where a program does not return the shell to the user
+This is useful in circumstances where a program does not return control to the user
 e.g. when running jack audio in the background, we might do the following:
 `$ jackd -P95 -d alsa -d hw:1,0 -p512 -n3 -s &`